What is CertLink?

-The American Board of Nuclear Medicine (ABNM) is excited to announce the launch of our new longitudinal assessment pilot: CertLink™, developed for American Board of Medical Specialties (ABMS) Member Boards.
-This pilot, which will periodically deliver nuclear medicine questions with detailed explanations and references directly to ABNM diplomates, is being evaluated as an alternative to the Maintenance of Certification (MOC) examination required of ABNM time-limited certificate holders every 10 years.
+CertLink® is a longitudinal assessment program, developed for American Board of Medical Specialties (ABMS) Member Boards.
+The program will periodically deliver nuclear medicine questions with detailed explanations and references directly to ABNM diplomates as an alternative to the Maintenance of Certification (MOC) examination.

 Enrollment and Eligibility

 When can I enroll?